Machine data acquisition vs. operating data acquisition

 Benefits of Integration:

-• Optimized Production Processes: By combining machine and operational data, process efficiency and product quality can be improved.
+• Optimized production processes: By combining machine and operational data, process efficiency and product quality can be improved.

 Conclusion